kmahon37/plex-dvr-waker/README.md

   --offset=SECONDS                 (Default: 15) The number of seconds to wakeup the computer before the next scheduled
                                    recording time or Plex maintenance time.
 Applies to the 'wakeup', 'sync', and 'monitor' tasks.

+  --actions=FILE1;FILE2            A list of actions separated by ';' to run when the 'wakeup' task is triggered.
+This
+                                   can be a path to any file(s) that Windows Task Scheduler can execute (ie: .bat, .exe, etc).

   --database=FILE                  (Default: <Plex local application data path or %LOCALAPPDATA%>\Plex Media Server
                                    \Plug-in Support\Databases\com.plexapp.plugins.library.db) The Plex library